Oh Mother

 "Oh Mother" is a song by American singer Christina Aguilera from her fifth studio album, Back to Basics (2006).
 The song was released on August 13, 2007, by RCA Records as the fourth and final single from the album in European territories, while "Slow Down Baby" was serviced as the final single in Oceania.
 It was written by Aguilera, Derryck Thornton, Mark Rankin, Liz Thornton, Christophe Barratier, Bruno Coulais and Kara DioGuardi.
 Production was done by Big Tank and Q, with L Boggie credited as co-producer and Aguilera serviced as additional producer.

-"Oh Mother" is a downtempo piano ballad that focuses on darker themes of female empowerment and violence against women where the narrator talks about Aguilera's abusive childhood.
+"Oh Mother" is a downtempo piano ballad that focuses on darker themes of female empowerment and violence against women(such as femicide or relationship abuse) where the female narrator (Christina Aguilera) talks about her abusive childhood.
 It incorporates various musical instruments, from strings to keyboards.
 It contains a sample from "Vois Sur Ton Chemin", written by Bruno Coulais and Christopher Barratler.
 Upon its release, the song was met with mainly positive reviews from contemporary music critics.
 It also managed to enter charts in Europe with moderate success.